 MAP Paid Credit Hours Adjustments Due to COVID-19

-In order to provide relief for students who were impacted by COVID-19 during the Spring 2020 term, colleges are allowed to make adjustments to a student's enrollment hours so that they will not be charged with using MAP Paid Credit Hours (MPCHs) for courses they may have withdrawn from, but for which they had incurred charges and received a MAP award.
+In order to provide relief for students who were impacted by COVID-19 during the Spring 2020 term, colleges were allowed to make adjustments to a student's enrollment hours so that they were not charged with using MAP Paid Credit Hours (MPCHs) for courses from which they withdrew, but for which they had incurred charges and received a MAP award.
+The information on this page provided colleges with operational guidance regarding such adjustments for the Spring 2020 term.

 A payment request type of “COVID-19” in the MAP system in GAP Access, when selected, allows colleges to change the enrollment hours for impacted students who may have dropped classes or completely withdrew, but not impact the award amount.